 Although Syria is a signatory to the Vienna Convention on Consular Relations, Syrian authorities generally do not notify the U.S. Interests Section of the arrest of a U.S. citizen until weeks after the arrest, if at all.
 Moreover, security officials have also in the past not responded to U.S. requests for consular access, especially in cases of persons detained for “security” reasons.

 Syrian customs authorities may enforce strict regulations concerning temporary importation into or export from Syria of items such as weapons, narcotics, alcohol, tobacco, cheese, fruit, pharmaceuticals, modems, cosmetics, and some electrical appliances.
-You should contact the Embassy of Syria in Washington, D.C. for specific information regarding customs. requirements.
-Please refer to our Customs Information page.
+You should review the website for the Embassy of Syria in Washington, D.C. for specific information regarding customs requirements.
+Please refer to our Customs Information page for additional information.

-Foreign currencies can be exchanged for Syrian pounds only by licensed moneychangers, the Commercial Bank of Syria (CBS), the Real Estate Bank, and at private banks, some of which maintain offices inside fourand fivestar hotels.
-Fourand fivestar hotels and high-end stores in Syria generally accept credit cards, although most restaurants, stores and shops operate exclusively in cash.
+Foreign currencies can be exchanged for Syrian pounds only by licensed money changers, the Commercial Bank of Syria (CBS), the Real Estate Bank, and at private banks, some of which maintain offices inside four and five star hotels.
+Four and five star hotels and high-end stores in Syria generally accept credit cards, although most restaurants, stores and shops operate exclusively in cash.
 Foreigners visiting Syria are required to pay hotel bills in U.S. dollars, Euros or other non-Syrian hard currency.
-Traveler’s checks are not accepted in Syriaand banks will not cash them unless the traveler has an account at the bank in question.
+Traveler’s checks are not accepted in Syria and banks will not cash them unless the traveler has an account at the bank in question.
 There are no U.S.-based banks operating in Syria.
 There are fourteen private banks operating in Syria, with branches and ATMs in most major cities.
 These ATMs usually honor major debit/credit systems.
-U.S. banks are restricted by law from transacting business with the largest public bank in Syria, the Commercial Bank of Syria (CBS), so U.S. banks will not process ATM transactions from CBS branches.
+U.S. banks are restricted by law from transacting business with the largest public bank in Syria, the CBS, and therefore U.S. banks will not process ATM transactions from CBS branches.
 Funds may be transferred into Syria through Western Union.
 Wiring of funds through private banks is possible only if the traveler already holds an account with the bank in Syria; transferring funds through the Commercial Bank of Syria is not possible due to U.S. sanctions.
 Restrictions on wire transfers from Syria to locations abroad and restrictions on withdrawing U.S. dollars have changed several times in 2011 because of the fluctuating political situation; private citizens seeking to transfer funds outside of Syria or to withdraw U.S. dollars from a bank in Syria should check with the relevant financial institution for the most up-to-date regulations.

-Syrian-American and Palestinian-American men who have never served in the Syrian military and who are planning to visit Syria should check with the Syrian Embassy in Washington, D.C. prior to traveling concerning compulsory military service.
+Syrian-American and Palestinian-American men who have never served in the Syrian military and who are planning to visit Syria should review the website for the Syrian Embassy in Washington, D.C. prior to traveling concerning compulsory military service.

 Effective June 1, 2011, the period of mandatory military service for men who have completed the fifth grade is 18 months.
 The period of mandatory military service for men who have not completed the fifth grade is 21 months.